Chinese Professional Baseball League: Foreign players

-A typical monthly salary for a foreign player is in between 25,000 and 50,000 USD, these positions are normally filled by AA, AAA, or Japanese minor leaguers.
+A typical salary for a foreign player as of 2025 starts at around $20,000 USD on a three month guaranteed contract and can reach as much as $600,000 for full season for the best foreign players, these positions are normally filled by players with Triple-A and limited MLB Major League Baseball and NPB Nippon Professional Baseball major league experience.
 The number of foreign players allowed on a team's roster is limited to four.
 Of the four players only three are allowed to be activated on the major league roster, the remaining foreign player can practice and prepare with the team or play in the minors.
 A foreign player, once sent to the minor league team, must wait a week before being allowed to be recalled to the major league.

+Any foreign players who have played in the league for more than 9 years will not count towards the foreign players limit on the roster.
+Furthermore, any foreign nationals who have lived in Taiwan for 3+ years during grade 7-12, 4+ years during college, or have lived in Taiwan for 5+ years while participating in amateur league for 3+ years, are eligible to enter the draft as indigenous players and, likewise, are not counted towards foreign players limit for the team.

 Foreign players, from regions other than Japan and South Korea, are given Chinese epithets to increase familiarity with Taiwanese fans.
 These epithets, usually two to three characters in length, are generally loose transliterations of the players' names and are generally chosen as terms meant to convey strength or might.
 One example is Jeff Andra, whose epithet is Feiyong (飛勇) — meaning, literally, a flying brave man.
 Recently however, most foreign players are just simply given a direct Chinese transcription.
 Some players (mostly foreign players) have now adopted the custom in the rest of the world by placing their surnames on the back of their jerseys using the Latin alphabet.
 Some teams now have adopted Latin alphabet jerseys, a trend that has picked up in recent years.
 The Fubon Guardians only have uniforms with such, and the other teams are adopting such jerseys on occasion.